Need a plan for retirement? Midstates Bank can help.

 - No RMDs at any age

 SEP plans allow employers to make discretionary contributions to an employee's Traditional IRA.
-For 2019, an employer may contribute up to the lesser of 25% of compensation or $56,000 ($55,000 for 2018).
+For 2022, an employer may contribute up to the lesser of 25% of compensation or $61,000 (up from $58,000 for 2021).
 In that way, SEP plans are similar to profit sharing plans.

 - Employer established retirement plan